 With the two humbucker pickups, three-way switch and volume/tone controls, it’s not hard to understand how the SE Santana functions.
-The guitar itself resonates well, but these pickups provide the tone you’re hoping to get when you buy something with the name “Santana” on it.
+The guitar itself resonates well.
+These pickups provide the tone you’re hoping for with the name “Santana” on it.

-The SE Santana did not disappoint me with a crisp, clean tone that reminds me of why I like listening to Carlos Santana so much.
+The SE Santana did not disappoint me with a crisp, clean tone.
+It reminds me of why I like listening to Carlos Santana so much.
 The pickups are responsive without giving off additional noise.

 Final Thoughts on the SE Santana

-The bottom line is that despite this being an “entry-level” version of a more expensive guitar, the PRS SE Santana is a quality guitar in its own right.
-From craftsmanship to feel to the tone of this guitar, everything about the SE Santana makes you feel like you’re playing something worth twice the value it says on the price tag, and that says a lot for a sub-$1,000 guitar.
+Despite this being an “entry-level” version of a more expensive guitar, the it is a quality guitar.
+From craftsmanship to feel to the tone of this guitar, everything feels like playing something worth twice the value.
+And that says a lot for a sub-$1,000 guitar.

-This isn’t one of those beginner guitars that you throw or give away once you’re ready to upgrade in a couple years.
-The PRS SE Santana is a guitar that – even if you do decide to upgrade down the road – you’ll probably always hang onto.
+This isn’t a guitars that you throw or give away once you’re ready to upgrade in a couple years.
+The PRS SE Santana is a guitar that you’ll probably always hang onto.
 It may be “entry level” but it’s not a “cheap guitar”.

 Buying a PRS SE Santana?

-If you’re thinking of buying a PRS SE Santana it’s worth noting that the guitar is currently manufactured in only three colors – Santana Yellow, Amethyst and Sapphire – although it is possible to get discontinued colors like Scarlet Red or Emerald Green.
+It’s worth noting that the guitar is currently manufactured in only three colors.
+Santana Yellow, Amethyst and Sapphire.
+Although it is possible to get discontinued colors like Scarlet Red or Emerald Green.

-If you’re purchasing as a gift, especially for a guitarist who will be using this as their primary guitar, consider buying the package deals on the SE Santana that include a hard case.
-I always recommend that people buy a case with their guitar, especially if they’re going to invest more than $500 on the guitar.
+If you’re purchasing as a gift, consider buying the package deals on the SE Santana that include a hard case.
+Especially for a guitarist who will be using this as their primary guitar.
+I always recommend buying a case with a guitar, especially when investing more than $500 on the guitar.
 See below for an example.